What is Hoof Thrush?

 A horse with a strong immune system has a much greater chance of being able to fight off the harmful bacteria that causes thrush.
 There are more than 100 trillion microorganisms that live in the gut microbiome.
 These microorganisms called probiotics, communicate with immune cells to assist in regulating the immune response.

 Since as much as 70 percent of the immune system is located in the gut, those microorganisms help support and strengthen immunity.
-Probiotics Naturally for horses help maintain balance in the gut to keep your horse healthy.
+Probiotics for horses help maintain balance in the gut to keep your horse healthy.